coolOrangeLabs/powerLoadPublic/README.md

 2. validate if your data fits with your target Vault,
 3. and create a valid DTU package which can be loaded into your Vault.

 powerLoad helps you do just that.
 Your data is imported into a temporary powerLoad database where you can perform all necessary data manipulations at high speed, e.g. adding, removing or renaming properties, cleaning values, moving/renaming files and folders, checking and resolving file references and much more.
-There are powerLoad cmdlets to check if your data matches the target vault to prevent the load from failing and finally creates a BCP package.
+Then powerLoad checks if your data matches the target vault to prevent the load from failing and finally creates a BCP package. powerLoad supports Delta-Loads for files, so you can create BCP packages that build on each other to overcome short windows of time in large data load projects.

 ## Supported Vault versions